justarecipe/justarecipe.github.io/_posts/2020-04-03-shredded-kale-salad-with-roasted-chickpeas.md

 In a medium bowl, add olive oil, lemon juice, Worcestershire sauce, Dijon mustard, garlic powder, salt and pepper.
 Whisk the dressing until well incorporated.
 In a large bowl, add the kale greens and dressing, using your fingers to massage the greens and dressing, adding a bit more dressing as you go so that it's coated to your liking.

-Top with roasted chickpeas and freshly shredded Parmesan.
+Divide into two portions and top with roasted chickpeas and freshly shredded Parmesan.
 Serve immediately.

 _The recipe for this Shredded Kale Salad with Roasted Chickpeas was inspired by_ [_Simple Health Kitchen_](https://www.simplehealthykitchen.com/kale-caesar-salad-parmesan-roasted-chickpeas/)_._